 An LLC can also provide tax incentives, and it can have multiple business owners.
 These are some of the many reasons the LLC is such a popular entity structure for entrepreneurs starting a new business.

-Choosing a memorable delivery business name is an important step.
+Choosing a memorable delivery how to name a business is an important step.
 Think about names that are quick to say, and easy to remember.
 Names like Speedy Wheels, The Rolling Zone, and Food En Route are fun and friendly.
 Link your delivery company name to the type of service you provide, and make sure it rings the right bells with your target market.

 Once you’ve got a few concepts in mind, search online to see if they’ve already been snapped up.
 If you’re feeling uncertain, ask friends and family to pitch ideas or vote on the ones you have in mind.
 Once you’ve decided on a moniker for your delivery business, go ahead and register it.
 You might want to buy your domain name, too.